xenify-io/litepaper/README.md

 ## ◽️ Advanced Cross-chain Aggregator Capabilities

+With Xenify, swapping between chains has never been more seamless and efficient, breaking down barriers and fostering a more interconnected DeFi ecosystem.
 A standout feature that sets Xenify apart from the rest is that we're a cross-chain meta aggregator of aggregators.
-Yes, it's a mouthful, but bear with us!
-By leveraging ChainZap's cutting-edge technology, we're able to revolutionise the way users move between chains.
-This means users have unparalleled access to competitive rates and exceptional liquidity from various aggregators across multiple blockchains.
-With Xenify, swapping between chains has never been more seamless and efficient, breaking down barriers and fostering a more interconnected DeFi ecosystem.
+While the term may sound complex, it simply means that we bring together multiple cross-chain aggregators onto a single platform.
+By leveraging our advanced liquidity aggregation protocol, we are able to transform the way users transition between blockchain networks.
+Moreover, users have the opportunity to earn native tokens from the respective chains on a daily basis, further enhancing their portfolio.
+With access to competitive rates and exceptional liquidity from 26 aggregators across 40 blockchains, our users enjoy unparalleled benefits and enhanced flexibility in managing their assets.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)